joostkremers/pandoc-mode/docs/index.md

 Whenever `pandoc-mode` loads settings for an input file, it first checks if there is a local settings file.
 If none is found, it looks for a project file, and if that isn’t found, it tries to load a global settings file.
-In this way, local settings override project settings and project settings override global settings.
-Note, however, that if a local settings file exists, *all* settings are read from this file.
-Any project file or global file for the relevant output format is ignored.
+As such, local settings override project settings and project settings override global settings.
+They do this in an all-or-nothing manner: if a local settings file exists, project and global settings are ignored.
+You can, however, use the `defaults` option in the file menu to add more defaults files, so you could refer to the project and/or global settings files that way.

 You can create a project or global settings file through the menu in the submenu “Settings Files”.
 This simply saves all settings for the current